jpdacostaza/ai-rag-test/README.md

 # Advanced LLM Backend with Tool-Augmented Intelligence & Enhanced Human Logging

-> **📚 Note**: This README contains all project documentation, including setup guides, troubleshooting, and technical details.
-All separate .md files have been merged into this unified documentation.
+> **📚 Documentation**: For comprehensive project documentation, reports, and technical details, see the [readme/](readme/) directory which contains all project documentation organized by category.

 ## 🚀 Project Overview